quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Querying GeneNetwork for evidence of eQTLs at the mutator locus

 We used the online GeneNetwork resource [@PMID:27933521], which contains array- and RNA-seq-derived expression measurements in a wide variety of tissues from numerous datasets, to find *cis*-eQTLs for the DNA repair genes we implicated under the cosine distance peak on chromosome 6.
-On the GeneNetwork homepage (genenetwork.org), we selected the "BXD Family" **Group** and used the **Type** dropdown menu to select each of the specific expression datasets described in Table @tbl:eqtl-results.
-In the **Get Any** text box, we then entered the specified gene name and clicked **Search**.
-After selecting the appropriate data record on the next page, we used the **Mapping Tools** dropdown to run Haley-Knott regression [@PMID:16718932] with the following parameters: WGS-based marker genotypes, 1,000 permutations for LOD threshold calculations, and controlling for BXD genotypes at the `rsm10000007390` marker.
+On the GeneNetwork homepage (genenetwork.org), we selected the "BXD Family" **Group** and used the **Type** dropdown menu to select each of the specific expression datasets described in Table @tbl:eqtl-provenance.
+In the **Get Any** text box, we then entered the gene name (*Ogg1*) and clicked **Search**.
+After selecting the appropriate trait ID on the next page, we used the **Mapping Tools** dropdown to run Haley-Knott regression [@PMID:16718932] with the following parameters: WGS-based marker genotypes, 1,000 permutations for LOD threshold calculations, and controlling for BXD genotypes at the `rsm10000007390` marker.

 The exact names of the expression datasets we used for each tissue are shown in Table @tbl:eqtl-provenance below: